v3ai/qcom/README.md

 ```

-4. Go into an empty or populated directory and type
+4. Go into an empty or populated directory you want to commit+push and type (if no previous .git repo it will make one and ask you to specify a location to push to)
 ```
 qcom
 ```
-5. Additionally you can type the name of the directory you want to be commited and pushed like so (where ~/Desktop/Projects/program-1 is replaced with the path to whatever dir you wanna have commited,
+5. Additionally you can type the name of the directory you want to be commited and pushed like so (where program-1/ is replaced with the path to whatever dir you wanna have commited,
 and pushed)

 ```
 qcom program-1/
 ```
 6. You can also use the flag -m if you want to specify a different msg than "qcom"

 ```
 qcom -m "changed xyz"